Currently, two kings are competing for the GPU throne. The RTX 3090 from NVIDIA and the RX 6900XT from AMD.

 Usually, the various models of a GPU are similar in many aspects.
 Even so, given that this is going to be (or at least should be) a long-term investment, it is best to find something that will satisfy your needs in every aspect.
 These needs include design, cooling, and performance.

-Ensure you make the right decision by looking through this list of the best RTX 3090 variants available.
+Ensure you make the correct decision by looking through this list of the finest RTX 3090 variants available.

 Table of ContentsShow